-What you might not have known at the time is that some of the extras, such as extended warranty coverage or creditor insurance, were completely optional and most likely a giant waste of money.
+What you might not have known at the time is that some of the extras, such as extended warranty coverage or balance protection insurance, were completely optional and most likely a giant waste of money.

 Here are four big financial rip-offs to avoid:

 Mortgage life insurance

 If you own your home, chances are you were offered mortgage life insurance from your bank.
 This type of insurance is not a requirement to qualify for a mortgage, but it’s made to look that way by many lenders who suggest it at a time when you’re vulnerable and haven’t shopped around.
-You’ll even have to sign a waiver form if you decline the coverage.
+You’ll even have to sign a waiver form to decline the coverage.